 - **๐ Web Interface** - Complete frontend for controlling all features

-- **๐ป VirtualBox Environment** - Ready-to-use Windows 10 VM with forensic tools
+- **๐ป VirtualBox Environment** - Ready-to-use Windows server 2019 with sysmon and opensearch collector

 - **โ๏ธ Flask Backend** - Robust API and application logic